Hans Kahle

-Hans Kahle (22 April 1899 – 1 September 1947) was a German journalist, communist, and head of the Volkspolizei in Mecklenburg.
+Hans Kahle (22 April 1899 – 1 September 1947) was a German communist journalist and military officer who commanded several units of the International Brigades and Spanish Republican Army during the Spanish Civil War.
+He later served as head of the Volkspolizei in Mecklenburg.

 Education and career

 Kahle was born in Berlin-Charlottenburg, the son of a senior official.
 He attended high school, followed by the main military academy, the Preußische Hauptkadettenanstalt, in Lichterfelde.
 He fought as a cadet and later as an Oberleutnant in the 82nd Infantry Regiment of the Imperial German Army during World War I and became a prisoner of war in 1918, held by the Third French Republic, from which he was repatriated in 1920.

 After the war, he began a commercial apprenticeship and attended the London School of Economics.
 From 1921 to 1926, he was a clerk in Mexico, and returned to the Weimar Republic in 1927.
 He became a member of the German Communist Party (KPD) in 1928.
-During 1930–1933, he served as editor, publishing director and later chairman of the independent radio-federal employees and the paramilitary wing of the Communist Party.
+During 1930–1933, he served as editor, publishing director and later chairman of the independent radio-federal employees and the intelligence service of the Communist Party.

 In 1933, he was forced to emigrate to Switzerland, and later he was sent to France.
 There he worked as a journalist, as an editor of Tribunal, and organized for the International Red Aid in Spain relief efforts for the Victims of the Asturian miners' uprising.
 In 1936 he worked in Paris in the organizing committee of the International Brigades in Spain, until he went to Spain in October.
 According to information later received by British Intelligence, Kahle was alleged to have been one of the leading spymasters for the NKVD, the Soviet political police, in the Second Spanish Republic.